 It is really important to challenge the audit report – if you disagree with some of the findings or statements, speak with the stakeholders involved, your Director or C-Level SAM sponsor and argue your case.
 Get them on your side, and if needs be, involve them in the discussions with the auditor to provide that extra bit of clout.

-Don’t settle for the wrong audit findings or ratings, especially if it isn’t in your favour.
-Some organisations internal audit reports even go as high as the Board, so it is vital that the findings are accurate.
+Don’t settle for the wrong audit findings or ratings, especially if it isn’t in your favor.
+Some organizations internal audit reports even go as high as the Board, so it is vital that the findings are accurate.

 It will also list out a number of actions.
 Make sure they are realistic within your power to change and with a decent time-frame for you to perform said actions.
 More on that later.